 From time to time, companies have asserted, and may again assert, patent, copyright and other intellectual property rights against our products or products using our technologies or other technologies used in our industry.
 These claims have resulted and may again result in our involvement in litigation.
 We may not prevail in such litigation given, among other factors, the complex technical issues and inherent uncertainties in intellectual property litigation.
 If any of our products or services were found to infringe on another company's intellectual property rights, we could be subject to an injunction or be required to redesign our products or services, which could be costly, or to license such rights and/or pay damages or other compensation to such other company.
-If we are unable to redesign our products or services, license such intellectual property rights used in our products or services or otherwise distribute our products through a licensed supplier, we could be prohibited from making and selling such products and test providers and customers could also become the targets of litigation.
+If we are unable to redesign our products or services, license such intellectual property rights used in our products or services or otherwise distribute our products through a licensed supplier, we could be prohibited from making and selling such products or providing such services.
+In any potential dispute involving other companies' patents or other intellectual property, our chipset foundries, semiconductor assembly and test providers and customers could also become the targets of litigation.
 We are contingently liable under certain product sales, services, license and other agreements to indemnify certain customers against certain types of liability and/or damages arising from qualifying claims of patent infringement by products or services sold or provided by us.

 Reimbursements under indemnification arrangements could have an adverse effect on our results of operations.
-Furthermore, any such litigation could severely disrupt the supply of our products and the businesses of our chipset customers and their customers, which in turn could hurt our relationships with them and could result in a decline in our chipset and/or licensing revenues.
-Any claims, regardless of their merit, could be to coust merit, could be an adverse effect on our cause product release or shipment delays, any of which could be consuming to address, result in costly litigation, divert the efforts of our technical and management personnel o
+Furthermore, any such litigation could severely disrupt the supply of our products and the businesses of our chipset customers and their customers, which in turn could hurt our relationships with them and could result in a decline in our chipset sales and/or reductions in our licensees' sales, causing a corresponding decline in our chipset and/or licensing revenues.
+Any claims,